pinareceaktan/my-cv/README.md

 ## Experience 👩🏻‍💻

 **AI Team Lead(LLMs)** @ [Anadolu Sigorta](https://www.hepsiburada.com/) _(March 2024- present)_<br>
+- Led the development of CVA (Claims Virtual Assistant) an LLM-powered insurance chatbot shortlisted as a Gartner Eye on Innovation Award winner (EMEA, 2025).
+The chatbot itself reduced call center workload by %40 and average claims handling time, leading to a %12 increase in customer satisfaction since launch.
-- Led the development of an LLM chatbot for claims-related inquiries, reducing call center interactions and improving customer experience.
-You can chat with it if you are an anadolu sigorta claimant @ [here](https://m.anadolusigorta.com.tr/home-logout).
-The project was highly praised by the stakeholders.
-Currently leading NLP initiatives and managing a team to build an advanced LLM capable of reasoning for insurance and claims processes.
+- You can chat with it if you are an anadolu sigorta claimant @ [here](https://m.anadolusigorta.com.tr/home-logout).
+- Designed and deployed retrieval-augmented generation (RAG) pipelines with SBERT and Milvus for insurance-specific question answering, improving answer precision and customer satisfaction.
+- Directed a 7-month LLM fine-tuning and deployment roadmap (LLaMA, Mistral, Gemma) to adapt models for Turkish insurance-specific reasoning and personalization.
+- Deployed the chatbot as a core feature within Sigortam Cepte, the company’s mobile application.
+- Designed an AI-driven monitoring system that tracks hot-topic queries using intent classes and query frequency analysis, funnels user traffic through a dashboard, and helps the development team and stakeholders improve user engagement and content relevance.
+- Supervised a cross-functional team of engineers and data scientists, providing technical guidance on intent recognition, semantic retrieval, and monitoring systems.

 <br><br>

 **Senior Data Scientist** @ [Hepsiburada](https://www.hepsiburada.com/) _(October 2022- Feb  2024)_<br>

-- Contributed developing Hepsiburada’s AI models, enhancing search and findability, focusing on query classification and product ranking.
-- Developed, and maintained an end-to-end machine learning pipeline that utilizes NLP techniques for keyword based fast review generation.
-The pipeline includes Airflow for serving and has significantly improved both the quality and quantity of reviews.
+Part of the Search & Findability team, tackling large-scale semantic retrieval and ranking problems to match customer queries with the most relevant products, leveraging BERT and boosting algorithms to enhance search relevance.
+- Designed and deployed a BERT-based retriever pipeline, improving relevance in search and product discovery across millions of queries.
+- Productionized models using Apache Airflow, ensuring scalable and reliable integration with e-commerce infrastructure.
+- Developed a trend-aware ranking model (multi-objective optimization: relevance + popularity), boosting seasonal campaign engagement and conversion.
+- Evaluated model improvements with A/B testing (NDCG, CTR uplift), continuously refining feature engineering and ranking strategies.
+- Collaborated with product managers and engineers to align ML roadmap with customer behavior modeling and business KPIs.

 <br><br>

 **Reseaerch Engineer** @ [Huawei](https://www.huawei.com/tr/) _(September 2019- October 2022)_<br>